Okay, it’s official! I have a slight problem.

 “HONEY!!!!!
 Pick-up the phone!!!
 When are you coming home??
 THESE KIDS!! . . .
 Run for the hills!”

-I morphed because I realized these kids grow up, and by no fault of their own, they do things – and think things that make you wonder as a parent . . .
+I morphed because I realized these kids grow up, and do things – and think things that make you wonder as a parent . . .

 These adult kids are not only coo-coo for Cocoa Puffs, they are cunning!
 They communicate with each other in frequencies that parents do not understand.